 Fancy a quick bite to eat with the kids, perhaps chillaxing over lunch with your best mates or going for a refuel after browsing the shops along Jalan Kayu Aya?

-Following are some great cafes in Seminyak with a really casual vibe that all Singapore holidaymakers will absolutely love.
+Following are some great cafes in Seminyak with a really casual vibe that most Indonesian holidaymakers will absolutely love.

 Updated by Steven Waldberg (one of the marketing team) on 5th March 2020

 There are so many new and amazing looking cafes popping up all over Seminyak that it’s often hard to keep up to date with what’s happening.
 A casual stroll down the Jalan Kayu Aya, also known as Eat St, will reveal a new start-up cafe or restaurant nearly every month.
 For the average tourist staying in Seminyak on holiday, you are really spoiled for choice.
 There are literally dozens of awesome looking cafes ( some hidden up little side lanes such as Revolver) that serve delicious & affordable meals.
 You could spend a month here and still have not tried everything.
 For Indonesian tourists coming to Bali, this is a real treat as many of these cafes are only in Bali.
 Sure you'll get some great places to eat in Jakarta but they simply can't match the ambience and amazing food you find in these Bali cafes.
 For Indonesian families, there are lots of places where you can take the kids or if your here on your honeymoon there are lots of romantic cafes in Seminyak for the two of you.